EENI Global Business School

 Arab Development Funds recipients: Egypt, Sudan, Somalia, Uganda, the Comoros, Djibouti, and Mozambique.

-The Comoros, Djibouti, Egypt, Libya, Somalia, and Sudan are members of the Arab League, Afro-Arab Cooperation, Summit of South American-Arab Countries (ASPA), and Asia-Middle East Dialogue (AMED).
+The Comoros, Djibouti, Egypt, Libya, Somalia, and Sudan are members of the Arab League, Afro-Arab Cooperation, Summit of South American-Arab Countries, and Asia-Middle East Dialogue.

-The Comoros, Djibouti, Rwanda, Eritrea, Madagascar, Ethiopia, Malawi, Burundi, Uganda, Kenya, Somalia, Mozambique, Sudan, South Sudan, and Tanzania are beneficiaries of the Generalized System of Preferences (SPG) of the EU
+The Comoros, Djibouti, Rwanda, Eritrea, Madagascar, Ethiopia, Malawi, Burundi, Uganda, Kenya, Somalia, Mozambique, Sudan, South Sudan, and Tanzania are beneficiaries of the SPG of the EU

 Egypt is a member of the Euro-Mediterranean Partnership.

-The EU has a free trade agreement (FTA) with the SADC.
+The EU has a trade agreement with the SADC.

 The EU has an Economic Partnership Agreement with Egypt.